-According to David Van Zandt, President of The New School, one of the few design lead higher education in the world, and a new report from the Center for an Urban Future, talks about the key components of creativity and innovation that design schools have and will continue to play in the emerging, fiercely competitive world economy.
-Zandt even call for design to become “the fourth pillar of university learning,” behind the humanities, social, and natural sciences.
+According to David Van Zandt, President of The New School, one of the few design leaders in higher education in the world, and a new report from the Center for an Urban Future, talks about the key components of creativity and innovation that design schools have and will continue to play in the emerging, fiercely competitive world economy.
+Zandt even calls for design to become “the fourth pillar of university learning,” behind the humanities, social, and natural sciences.
 An intriguing read…

 “When New York City recently announced the creation of a major new applied science and technology campus, it was hailed as a transformative event with the potential to spur economic growth, job creation and high-tech entrepreneurship.
 While no one can argue about the value of developing the city’s strengths in the science and technology sectors, there is another sector that brings tremendous opportunities to the city’s growth and development: design.
 A new report by the Center for an Urban Future brings to light the important, yet undervalued, role that design schools have and will continue to play in strengthening the innovation economy.